graphprotocol/contracts/packages/subgraph-service/README.md

 ## Testing

-- Unit tests can be run with `yarn test`
+- Unit tests can be run with `pnpm test`
-- Deployment tests can be run with `yarn test:deployment --network <network>`
+- Deployment tests can be run with `pnpm test:deployment --network <network>`
    - By default, deployment tests assume a `migrate` deployment type.
 This can be overridden by setting the `IGNITION_DEPLOYMENT_TYPE` environment variable to `protocol`, however the tests only cover state transitions originated by a `migrate` deployment.